 We recommend using a microphone stand with a boom arm to avoid unwanted sounds being picked up from your desk or tabletop.
 A boom arm will also allow you to adjust the microphone so you and your guests feel comfortable.
 You can use either a standard mic stand with a boom arm or a table-mounted boom arm.

-Microphone Pop Filter or Windscreen
+Microphone Pop Filter and Windscreen

 pop filter or windscreen is a cheap way to prevent bursts of air or pops from making it into your recordings.